In this episode of Music Notes, Hoffman Academy teacher Alex will introduce you to some easy piano arpeggios that will make you sound like a pro!

 Playing Your First Arpeggio

 Start by finding the first-octave position of the arpeggio.
-Place your right thumb on the root C, your second finger on E, your 3rd finger on G, and then reach up with your fifth finger to get the octave C when it’s time to play it.
+Place your right thumb on the root C, your second finger on E, your 3rd finger on G. Then, reach up with your fifth finger to get the octave C when it’s time to play it.
 This pattern will work in any octave.